| | |

 Instructions

 • Place the strawberries, rhubarb, ¾ cup (150 g) of the sugar, and ¼ teaspoon of the salt in a mixing bowl.
-Stir to coat the fruit in sugar and set aside.
+Stir until the fruit is evenly coated, then set aside.

-• Place the butter in the baking dish, then place the dish in the oven for 4 to 5 minutes, or until the butter is fully melted.
-Carefully remove the dish from the oven.
+• Place the butter in the baking dish, then set the dish in the oven for 4 to 5 minutes, or until the butter is fully melted.

-• While the butter is melting, whisk the flour, remaining sugar, baking powder, and remaining salt in a separate bowl.
-Stir in the milk and vanilla extract until combined into a cohesive batter.
+• While the butter melts, whisk the flour, remaining sugar, baking powder, and remaining salt in a separate bowl.
+Stir in the milk and vanilla until a smooth batter forms.

-• Pour the batter evenly over the melted butter and lightly smooth the top.
-Spoon the fruit mixture evenly over the batter, including any juices.
+• Pour the batter evenly over the melted butter and smooth the top lightly.
+Spoon the fruit mixture and any juices evenly over the batter.

-• Return the dish to the oven and bake for 45 to 50 minutes, or until the top is golden and the batter is set in the centre.
+• Wearing oven mitts, carefully return the dish to the oven and bake for 45 to 50 minutes, or until the top is golden and the centre is set.
 Cool slightly before serving warm with ice cream or whipped cream.

 Storage